pce-uw-jscript400/w2-express/readme.md

 * **Question:** What type of thing is `app` and what is its purpose?

 * **Your Answer:**
+a reference to the Express module, where all of our good server-running-stuff lives
 * **Question:** What type of thing is `app.get()` and what is its purpose?

 * **Your Answer:**
+A function of express that tells Express what data to send back to the requesting client
 * **Question:** What type of thing is `/` and what is its purpose?

 * **Your Answer:**
+It's a sign that has fallen over, here I can fix it: `|` It's the path of the url being passed to the server.

 * **Question:** What type of thing is `req` and what does it represent in the callback?

 * **Your Answer:**
+It's an object whose properties describe the request being sent from the client.
 * **Question:** What type of thing is `res` and what does it represent in the callback?

 * **Your Answer:**
+res is the response being returned to the client
 * **Question:** What type of thing is `next` and what does it represent in the callback?

 * **Your Answer:**
+next is a function telling express what to do next after completing its current function

 * **Question:** Instead of a `GET` request, lets say we want to listen in for a `POST` request.
 What do you think you needs to change?

 * **Your Answer:**
+use app.post and receive as well as return data
 * **Question:** Right now all of our requests will return a "Status Code" of 200.
 Define what a status code is and research how you could change it.

 * **Your Answer:**
+A stats code is number representing the success or cause of HTTP request failure.
+The most famous is 404.
+Use res.status() to change it.
 ---

 - [ ] Add the following route to your application; then, make a request again but this time change the URL to the following, making sure to replace `<your-name` with your acutal name: `http://localhost:5000/my/name/is/<your-name>`.